 During his studies he was mainly focusing on digital fabrication and computational design methods, which he further enhanced through the Open Thesis Fabrication (Postgraduate) at IAAC and the „Fab Academy“ at the FAB LAB Barcelona.
 He worked as a teaching-assistant at the „Digital Matter and Intelligent Construction Studio“ at IAAC.

 From 2014 on, he has been working as an architect and teaching assistant at the Chair of Architecture and Building Systems of Prof. Dr. Arno Schlüter at ETH Zurich.
-His responsibilities in his role as an architect and project manager include the design, development and accompanying implementation of construction & research projects.
+The responsibilities in his role as an architect and project manager included the design, development and accompanying implementation of construction & research projects.

 Since 2019 he is working as a client advisor and project leader for digitalisation and laboratory constructions at the ERNE AG Holzbau.